percona/docs-home/docs/blog/posts/MySQL/percona-server-mysql-8.0.37-29-release.md

 <!-- more -->

-Percona Server for MySQL 8.0.37-29 has been released on Tuesday, August 6, 2024.
+[Percona Server for MySQL 8.0.37-29](https://docs.percona.com/percona-server/8.0/index.html) has been released on Tuesday, August 6, 2024.

+Try it out using the [Quickstart guide](https://docs.percona.com/percona-server/8.0/quickstart-overview.html).

 Percona Server for MySQL 8.0.37-29 includes all the features and bug fixes available in the MySQL 8.0.37 Community Edition in addition to enterprise-grade features developed by Percona.

 This version includes bug fixes.